TrueBlocks/trueblocks-core/docs/content/data-model/chainstate.md

 | deployed    | the block number at which this smart contract was deployed (if a smart contact) | blknum  |
 | accttype    | the type of the address at the given block                                      | string  |

-## Result
+## EthCall

 For the `chifra state --call` tool, the `result` is the result returned by the call to the smart contract.
 This is the decoded `output` value of the smart contract call.

-The following commands produce and manage results:
+The following commands produce and manage ethcalls:

 | Tools                                                 |                                                                         |
 | ----------------------------------------------------- | ----------------------------------------------------------------------- |
 | [chifra state](/docs/chifra/chainstate/#chifra-state) | retrieve account balance(s) for one or more addresses at given block(s) |

-Result data is made of the following data fields:
+Ethcall data is made of the following data fields:

 | Field            | Description                                                                     | Type      |
 | ---------------- | ------------------------------------------------------------------------------- | --------- |